royby-cyberark/k8s-course/README.md

 * Under route, we specify that matches on alertname: Watchdog, will go to DMS and NOT to the other receivers.
 * To avoid bombarding us with the same alert, e.g. is something caused many pods to fail, then we group alerts with the `group-by: alertname`, which means that it will treat all alerts with the same name as the same alert within the group_interval time.
   * group_wait is the wait time in seconds that alert manager will wait after the first alert, and before it starts alerting
+  * if for example, we want to wait for autoscale to correct something, we might want to set this value to something higher (e.g. 10 minutes?)